Control Flow

 }

-Some languages don't have statements at all — code is just made up of expressions.
-Yes, they even have while-expressions, not while-statements.
-Example in ML:
+Some languages don’t have statements at all—code is made up of entirely of expressions.
+These are called expression-oriented languages.
+They have while-expressions, not while-statements.
+Here’s an example in ML:

 - val x = ref 5;